Skip to content

 Eligibility Criteria

-We only fund Montana-based organizations.
-“Montana-based” means that the organization is organized, incorporated, and has offices in Montana.
-Independent 501(c)(3) organizations that are Montana-based and controlled by a Montana board but are part of a chain of related nonprofits that also conduct operations outside of Montana are eligible to apply for funding restricted to the Montana-based organization.
+• Organizations eligible to apply for funding must be organized, incorporated, and have an office in Montana.
+Organizations that meet these criteria AND are controlled by a Montana board but are part of a national chain of related nonprofits may be eligible for funding that is restricted to the Montana-based chapter, and

-• Tax-exempt organizations described in Section 501(c)(3) of the Internal Revenue Code (excluding those classified as private foundations or any type III non-functionally integrated supporting organization under Section 509(a) of the code).
+• Tax-exempt charitable organizations described in Section 501(c)3 of the Internal Revenue Code (excluding those classified as private foundations or any type III non-functionally integrated supporting organization under section 509(a) of the Code), or

-Please read the “Eligibility” section of our Grant FAQ page carefully for detailed information on the types of organizations eligible to apply for funding.
+Please read the “Eligibility” section of our Grant FAQ page for more information on the types of organizations eligible to apply for funding.

 Selection Criteria

-We recognize that each application reflects a unique set of needs and challenges.
-Proposal reviewers apply our selection criteria holistically to understand each application’s strengths, weaknesses, and potential challenges.
+We recognize that each proposal reflects a unique set of needs and challenges.
+Proposal reviewers apply our selection criteria holistically as a lens to understand the strengths, weaknesses, and potential challenges with every proposal.

-The MTHF Board of Trustees reserves the discretion to consider factors not explicitly described when approving or rejecting grants.
+The MTHF Board of Trustees reserves the discretion to consider factors not explicitly described when approving or rejecting proposals.

 Importance